 Breast Implant Revision Surgery Techniques

-To perform your breast implant revision surgery, Dr. Marin may re-use the incision site that was used during your primary breast augmentation procedure.
+To perform your breast implant revision surgery, Dr. Marin may re-use the incision site used during your primary breast augmentation procedure.
 This avoids the need for additional scarring.
 If you previously underwent surgery using the inframammary or areolar incisions, Dr. Marin will likely be able to re-use these incision sites.

 Once the incisions are made, Dr. Marin will remove the existing implants and create a larger implant pocket to accommodate the larger sized implants.
 In most cases, breast implants are placed behind the chest muscle to provide more implant coverage and produce a more natural result.
-Next, he will place the breast implant in the pocket, position it, and then close the incisions.
+Next, he will place the breast implant in the pocket, position it, and close the incisions.

 Breast Implant Revision Recovery

 Your breast implant revision recovery will be similar to that of your initial breast augmentation procedure.
 You will need to take about a week off work and avoid strenuous activity for about six weeks.

 Immediately after surgery, you will likely experience discomfort, bruising, and swelling.
 Most of the tenderness and bruising fades in about two weeks.
 The swelling may take longer to subside, but most swelling is gone after about six weeks.
 To minimize these side effects, you can:

 - Rest with your head elevated

 - Apply cold compresses or ice packs to the chest

 - Avoid heavy lifting or any activity that raises your blood pressure